KosBeg/ctf-writeups/Viettel_Mates_CTF_2018/find_my_password.md

 ## Analysis of VM listing and trace

-We get such a VM trace with a passing pcode execution and necessarily executed conditional transitions (if not to jump, then we get to the 0xC byte, which stops the VM, and says that we lost, and since it's not  a disassembler and it is not recursive, but we are more like an emulator, then we have to jump):
+We get such a VM trace with a passing pcode execution and necessarily executed conditional transitions (if not to jump, then we get to the 0xC byte, which stops the VM, and says that we fail, and since it's not a disassembler and it is not recursive, but it's more like an emulator, then we need to jump):

 ```
 00 10                                  memory[11] = 16